-Trump court nominee's accuser says she feared being raped, killed
+Trump court nominee's accuser tells Congress she feared being killed

-WASHINGTON (Reuters) - A university professor detailed her allegations that Brett Kavanaugh, President Donald Trump’s Supreme Court nominee, sexually assaulted her 36 years ago during a momentous Senate hearing on Thursday that could determine whether he will be confirmed to the lifetime job after a pitched political battle.
+WASHINGTON (Reuters) - A university professor on Thursday detailed her allegations that Brett Kavanaugh, President Donald Trump’s Supreme Court nominee, sexually assaulted her 36 years ago, saying she thought he was going to rape and perhaps accidentally kill her, during a dramatic U.S. Senate hearing on Thursday.

-Christine Blasey Ford told the Senate Judiciary Committee that during the alleged incident at a gathering of teenagers when she and Kavanaugh were high school students in Maryland that she thought Kavanaugh was going to rape her and perhaps accidentally kill her.
+Christine Blasey Ford, whose voice sometimes cracked with emotion, testified to the Senate Judiciary Committee during a hearing that could determine whether Kavanaugh will be confirmed to the lifetime job after a pitched political battle between Trump’s fellow Republicans and Democrats who oppose the nominee.

 While some Republicans and Trump have said called the allegations by Ford and two other women against Kavanaugh part of a smear campaign, Ford told the committee, “I am an independent person and I am no pawn.”

-The hearing, which has riveted Americans and intensified the political polarization in the United States, occurred against the backdrop of the #MeToo movement against sexual harassment and assault.

-Ford and Kavanaugh, a conservative federal appeals court judge picked by Trump in July for a lifetime job on the high court, were the only two witnesses scheduled for the Judiciary Committee.
-Kavanaugh has been accused of sexual misconduct by two other women as well.
-He has denied all the allegations.
+Ford and Kavanaugh, a conservative federal appeals court judge picked by Trump in July for a lifetime job on the high court, were the only two witnesses scheduled.

-“I am here today not because I want to be.
-I am terrified.
-I am here because I believe it is my civic duty to tell you what happened to me while Brett Kavanaugh and I were in high school,” Ford said, reading from her prepared testimony, her voice breaking with emotion.

 Ford was seated at a table in the packed hearing room flanked by her lawyers, facing a bank of senators.
 Cameras from news photographers clicked as she entered the room and took her seat, smiling nervously.
+Ford told the senators at the outset of the hearing that she was “terrified” to testify but felt it was her civic duty come forward.

+Democratic senators, who praised the credibility of her testimony and called her brave for coming forward, sought to score political points during their five minutes apiece of questioning Ford.
+The panel’s Republican senators, all men, did not question her, assigning that task to Rachel Mitchell, a sex crimes prosecutor.

+While Mitchell sought to probe Ford’s account including any gaps in her story, her questioning seemed disjointed because she took turns with the Democratic senators to ask questions in five minute segments, disrupting her flow.

 Ford, a psychology professor at Palo Alto University in California, said a drunken Kavanaugh attacked her and tried to remove her clothing at a gathering of teenagers in Maryland when he was 17 years old and she was 15.

 “Brett groped me and tried to take off my clothes.
 He had a hard time because he was very inebriated and because I was wearing a one-piece bathing suit under my clothing.
 I believed he was going to rape me.
-I tried to yell for help,” Ford said, adding that Kavanaugh and a friend of his were “drunkenly laughing during the attack.”
+I tried to yell for help,” Ford said, adding that Kavanaugh and a friend of his, Mark Judge, were “drunkenly laughing during the attack.”

-Ford said that when she tried to yell out, he put his hand over her mouth.
-She said she was able to escape when Kavanaugh and another boy she said was in the room fell off the bed.

-Rachel Mitchell, the sex crimes prosecutor hired by Republicans to query Ford, opened her questioning by sympathizing with Ford.
-“The first thing that struck me from your statement this morning was that you are terrified.
-And I just wanted to let you know, I’m very sorry.
-That’s not right,” Ford said.

-“What I find most inexcusable is this rush to judgment, the unwillingness to take these kinds of allegations at face value and look at them for what they are: a real question of character for someone who is asking for a lifetime appointment on the Supreme Court,” Feinstein said.

-The all-male Republican majority on the Senate Judiciary Committee has hired Mitchell to question Ford.
-Democratic senators are set to ask their own questions.
+She said Kavanaugh put his hand over her mouth to stop her from screaming, adding, “This was what terrified me the most, and has had the most lasting impact on my life.
+It was hard for me to breathe, and I thought that Brett was accidentally going to kill me.”

-Under questioning by Feinstein, Ford said she has suffered from claustrophobia and anxiety as a result of her experience and initially struggled when at college.
+Under questioning from Feinstein, Ford said she has suffered from claustrophobia and anxiety as a result of her experience and initially struggled when at college.

+Ford said in a response to Democratic Senator Patrick Leahy that her strongest memory of the incident was the “uproarious laughter between the two (Kavanaugh and Judge) and their having fun at my expense.”
+She said the laughter has haunted her ever since.

 Supreme Court appointments must be confirmed by the Senate, and Trump’s fellow Republicans control the chamber by a narrow 51-49 margin.
 That means that a handful of moderate Republican senators who have not announced whether or not they support Kavanaugh could determine his fate.
-Committee member Jeff Flake is among these.

 The committee could vote on Kavanaugh’s confirmation on Friday, with a final Senate vote early next week.